-- In Part 2, there are six short dialogues each with a context sentence, as well as a question or a sentence to complete, and three options. - Candidates listen to the text, then choose the option which best answers the question or completes the sentence. - The task requires candidates to be able to listen for gist.
+- In Part 2, there are six short dialogues each with a context sentence, as well as a question or a sentence to complete and three options. - Candidates listen to the text, then choose the option which best answers the question or completes the sentence.

-- While listening for the first time, candidates need to focus on gist understanding and choose the best option. - While listening for the second time, candidates need to check the answer is correct. - They should repeat the process for the remaining questions.
+- While listening for the first/second time, candidates need to focus on gist understanding and choose the best option. - While listening for the first/second time, candidates need to check the answer is correct. - They should repeat the process for the remaining questions.